AluBhorta/UCSPy-Engine/docs/design.md

 ![](../data/img/UCSP_flowchart.PNG)

 The target is to find an optimal Schedule that satisfies our constraints best.
-But, in order to get a Schedule as output, we need to provide the necessary input.
+But, to get a Schedule as output, we need to provide the necessary input.

 ## The Inputs